stats60/stats60.github.io/prospectus/index.md

 We will supplement these textbooks with other [free online resources](../resources/).

 We will use the R programming language, and the RStudio software.
 You will need to download and install [R](https://www.r-project.org/) and the [RStudio](https://rstudio.com/products/rstudio/download/#download) software directly on your personal computer.
+[Here is a tutorial](https://drive.google.com/drive/folders/1EPZQOahz-dYfdzajMtk5HpPNGV9rXg-K?usp=sharing) to download and install R and Rstudio.
+Thanks and acknowledgments to [Kenneth Tay](https://kjytay.github.io/) for providing the tutorial.

 Lecture slides and video recordings will be available on Canvas.
 They are not intended to replace attendance, since much of the class activity will go beyond the slides.
 But they will provide some additional flexibility if you can't make the lecture at the scheduled time.